Sheep-y/Modnix/DESIGN_DOC.md

 - Disable mods without deleting them.
 - Mod settings, in a different file from mod info, so that mod info can be updated without changing settings.
 - Replace ppdefmodifier with something more powerful.
-- Supply, on run time, a list of mods, plus Logger, Reflection, and Patching Helper.
+- Reflection and Patching Helper.
 - Asset loader and overrider, like texture, music, sound etc.